Clorets

-Clorets is a line of chewing gum and mints made by Cadbury Adams.
-It was introduced in 1951.
+Clorets is a line of chewing gum and mints introduced in 1951 and owned by Mondelez International.
 Clorets gum and candy contain Actizol, a proprietary ingredient that contains chlorophyll, which purportedly acts as an active ingredient to eliminate mouth odors.
 Clorets was originally owned by American Chicle, then by Warner-Lambert in 1962 under its Adams division until Pfizer took over in 2000.
-The Adams division was sold to Cadbury-Schweppes in 2002, which is now known as Cadbury Adams (later acquired by Kraft Foods).
+The Adams division was sold to Cadbury-Schweppes in 2002 and later became part of Kraft Foods after they acquired the company in 2010.

 Clorets is widely available in South America, Central America, South Africa, West Asia and South-East Asia.
 The largest markets for Clorets are Mexico, Thailand, Egypt, Morocco and Japan.